 Nursing Specialty Organizations

 A large number of organizations represent a variety of specialty practice areas in nursing, and several have devoted considerable resources to the issue of nurses with substance use disorder, including the two below.

 American Association of Nurse Anesthetists Peer Assistance Program

-The Nurse Anesthetists have taken a leadership role in helping their impaired colleagues into recovery.
-Their website offers an array of services and resources for the impaired nurse, with a focus on peer assistance.
+Nurse Anesthetists have taken a leadership role in helping their colleagues with substance use disorder.
+Their website offers an array of services and resources for nurses, with a focus on peer assistance.